CosmoLike/cocoa/README.md

 - [MFLike](https://github.com/simonsobs/LAT_MFLike) is the official likelihood of the Simons Observatory

-- [ACTLensing](https://github.com/ACTCollaboration/act_dr6_lenslike) is the official lensing likelihood of the ACT collaborated developed by Prof. Mathew Madhavacheril
+- [ACTLensing](https://github.com/ACTCollaboration/act_dr6_lenslike) is the official lensing likelihood of the ACT collaboration developed by Prof. Mathew Madhavacheril

 We do not want to discourage people from cloning code from their original repositories.
 We've included these codes as compressed [xz file format](https://tukaani.org/xz/format.html) in our repository for convenience in the initial development (speed in setting up Cocoa).
 The work of those authors is extraordinary, and they must be properly cited.